-Low-T refers to a low Testosterone level which can result in a number of symptoms in men.
+Low-T refers to a low testosterone level which can result in a number of symptoms in men.
 Testosterone is a hormone that is produced primarily in a man’s testicles.
-When the testosterone level is low it may cause symptoms such as lower sex drive, a lack of energy or increased fatigue, reduced muscle strength or endurance, less strong erections, and a lower sense of well-being or happiness.
+When the testosterone level is low it may cause symptoms such as lower sex drive, a lack of energy or increased fatigue, reduced muscle strength or endurance, less strong erections, and male infertility.

 If you have one or more of these symptoms you may want to talk to your provider about having your testosterone level checked.
 It is normal for testosterone levels to gradually decrease as you get older.
 However, if you have a low T and have the symptoms associated with low T you may want to consider your options for treatment.

 There are a number of different options for testosterone replacement for men with low T.

 There are testosterone gels that are rubbed into your skin daily.
 There are also testosterone patches you can apply to your skin.
 Some men prefer to receive testosterone injections every one to two weeks rather than use the daily gels or patches.
 The injections are usually given into your buttocks and must be given by a provider.
 There are also longer acting testosterone pellets which can be inserted into your hip by your provider.
 Lastly, there is a new oral testosterone tablet which you can apply to your gums twice a day.